nubenetes/awesome-kubernetes/docs/azure.md

 - [dotnetcurry.com: Customization of Work Items in Azure DevOps and Azure DevOps Server 2020](https://www.dotnetcurry.com/devops/workitem-customize-azure-devops-server-2020)
 - [thomast1906/DevOps-The-Hard-Way-Azure 🌟](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure) This repository contains free labs for setting up an entire workflow and DevOps environment from a real-world perspective in Azure

+## Azure AD and RBAC
+- [itnext.io: Secure Azure Cosmos DB access by using Azure Managed Identities](https://itnext.io/secure-azure-cosmos-db-access-by-using-azure-managed-identities-55f9fdf48fda) Getting rid of passwords (or connection strings) while accessing Azure services and instead making use of Managed Identities is a way to increase the security of your workloads.
+Learn how to use Managed Identities in this article.

 ## Azure Arc.
 Azure’s Hybrid And Multi-Cloud Platform.
 GitOps with Azure Arc
 - [Azure Arc overview](https://docs.microsoft.com/en-us/azure/azure-arc/overview) Alternative to Google Anthos or RHACM
 - [azurearcjumpstart.io](https://azurearcjumpstart.io/) - [microsoft/azure_arc](https://github.com/microsoft/azure_arc)